Wednesday, 4 April 2012

 During the late afternoon of Spy Wednesday (following the practice in Rome), or in the early evening, the service of Tenebrae is sung.
 Tenebrae is Mattins and Lauds, as usual anticipated, of the following liturgical day but the Office of the Triduum shows signs of antiquity and has developed a ceremonial extinguishing of candles that mimetically represent the desertion of the LORD by his disciples and the days of darkness - hence the name.
 The wreckovators of the 1950s completely got this wrong and, following the rationalist ideas expressed by people such as the Jesuit Herbert Thurston in the early years of the twentieth century, decided the candles were merely extiguished as dawn was approaching.
-So there is now the spectacle in the new rite service of extinguishing candles at a service often starting at 10:00am!
-The definitive work by A.J.
-MacGregor, 'Fire and Light in the Western Triduum', Alcuin Club Collection 71, 1992 demonstrates that Tenebrae was never celebrated in the daylight hours.
+So no there is the spectacle in the new rite service of extinguishing candles at a service often starting at 10:00am in broad daylight - so much for the supposed 'correct' time of celebration of services!
+The definitive work on the time of Tenebrae A.J.
+MacGregor, 'Fire and Light in the Western Triduum', Alcuin Club Collection 71, 1992, demonstrates that Tenebrae was never celebrated in the daylight hours until the Pacellian deforms.

-The altar is vested in violet antependia and the Blessed Sacrament removed if It is present on the choir altar.
+After Mass after None the Palms that have decorated the church since Sunday are removed.
+The choir altar is vested in violet antependia and the Blessed Sacrament removed if It is present on the choir altar.
 The altar cross is veiled in violet and the candlesticks, the plainest set used on Good Friday, have six lighted candles of unbleached wax.

 In Rome Tenebrae in the Papal Chapel was celebrated very early so the rays of the setting sun would pass through a window of the Sistine Chapel.
 The Caeremoniale Episcoporum mentions Tenebrae starting progressively later each day of the Triduum.
 In practice the service 'works best' if it at least ends in near darkness.